 Reaching a financial agreement, however, will depend mostly on what your relationship with your ex-spouse is like and how complex your financial affairs are.

-In most cases, you can reach a financial settlement within the same period as the divorce proceedings.
+In most cases, you can reach a divorce settlement within the same period as the divorce proceedings.

 Once the court has ruled on the settlement, it will be confirmed by a consent order, which is signed and sealed by a Judge to ensure the contents of the agreement are carried out.

 Even in the most complicated of cases, most people can reach agreement within months after the divorce has been initiated.

 How are assets usually split in a divorce?